-This handbook is applicable to anyone studying with us as part of their PgDip/MSc Veterinary Physiotherapy programme.
+This handbook is applicable to anyone studying with us for their PgDip or MSc in Veterinary Physiotherapy programmes.
 It has been written to provide all the information you need to help you understand how your study is organised, where you can obtain further information and assistance, what you can expect from the unit, and also what we expect from you.

 You should read it thoroughly during the early weeks of your programme.
-If you need to refer back to it at any point you will find a copy within your modules in Canvas.
+If you need to refer back to it at any point you will find a copy within your modules in our virtual learning environment, "Canvas".